vacp2p/rfc-index/vac/32/rln-v1.md

 the users can participate in the application by sending signals to the other participants in a decentralised manner or to a centralised server.
 Along with their signal,
-they need to generate a ZK-Proof by using the circuit with the specification described above.
+they MUST generate a ZK-Proof by using the circuit with the specification described above.

 For generating a proof,
 the users need to obtain the required parameters or compute them themselves, depending on the application implementation and client libraries supported by the application.
-For example the users can store the membership Merkle tree on their end and generate a Merkle proof whenever they want to generate a signal.
+For example, the users MAY store the membership Merkle tree on their end and generate a Merkle proof whenever they want to generate a signal.

 #### Implementation notes